 In the modern age, the subject of energy efficiency is hugely important.
-That’s why it’s always at the front, back and centre of all our products, from our UPVC and aluminium windows to our bi-fold doors, composite front doors and conservatories.
-For many of our customers in East Grinstead, energy efficiency is something of an unfamiliar subject.
+That’s why it’s always at the front, back and centre of all our products, from our UPVC windows and aluminium windows to our bi-fold doors, aluminium doors, composite front doors, patio doors, French doors and conservatories.
+For many of our customers in East Grinstead and the surrounding areas, energy efficiency is something of an unfamiliar subject.

 Sure, they know that double glazing is better than single glazing and that efficiency is important due to the rising cost of energy but, beyond that, it gets a bit murky.